Skip to content

 created_issue_url URL of the first created issue

-Your caller workflow chains them with needs and if:
+Your caller workflow chains a detector to create-pr-from-issue with needs and if:

 jobs: